 The mean Total score for the Connors Adult ADHD Rating Scale was 17.24 (SD = 9.41).
 The mean IVA Full Response score was 97.65 (SD = 16.57).
 Out of 192 possible combinations of CAARS and IVA variables, only six correlations were statistically significant.
 This means that there were fewer significant correlations between ADHD and attention-related variables than would be expected to occur due to chance.
 Table 1 provides the means, standard deviations, and reliability coefficients of the ADHD scores.
 Table 2 provides the means and standard deviations of the IVA scores.
 The Cronbach’s alpha obtained from the data for the overall CAARS measure was .932.

-Higher scores in Hyperactivity resulted in lower scores of Visual Readiness, r(77) = -.23, p = .044.
-Higher scores of DSM Inattentive Symptoms resulted in lower scores of Auditory Prudence, r(77) = -.24, p = .023, Auditory Focus, r(77) = -.23, p = .039, and higher instances of Hyperactive Events, r(77) = .25, p = .029.
-Lastly higher ADHD Total Symptoms resulted in lower scores of Auditory Focus, r(77) = -.23, p = .039 and higher instances of Hyperactive Events, r(77) = .22, p = .049.
+Higher scores in Hyperactivity were associated with lower scores of Visual Readiness, r(77) = -.23, p = .044.
+Higher scores of DSM Inattentive Symptoms were associated with lower scores of Auditory Prudence, r(77) = -.24, p = .023, Auditory Focus, r(77) = -.23, p = .039, and higher instances of Hyperactive Events, r(77) = .25, p = .029.
+Lastly higher ADHD Total Symptoms were associated with lower scores of Auditory Focus, r(77) = -.23, p = .039 and higher instances of Hyperactive Events, r(77) = .22, p = .049.
 Table 3 displays correlations between CAARS and IVA measures.

 Comparing CAARS and Personality Scores